mozilla/gecko-dev/toolkit/components/telemetry/docs/data/downgrade-ping.rst

 This ping is submitted directly through the ```pingsender```.
 The common ping data relates to the profile and application that the user attempted to use.

-The client ID is submitted with this ping.
+The client ID and profile group ID are submitted with this ping.
 No environment block is included with this ping.

 Structure: